pi-nas/pi-nas-docs.github.io/README.md

-# AppEgypt
+# 1xLabs

-This repository is used for the static website of AppEgypt.
+This repository is used for the website of 1xLabs.

 ## Development & Building